Zoom Web Conferencing

 Zoom is a cloud-based technology offering a full spectrum of web conferencing tools to help enhance online learning and increase productivity.
-All LMU faculty, student, and staff can create an LMU Zoom account.
-Follow the instructions below to install the Zoom client on your computer or mobile device.

 - Do not share your Zoom links on public pages, especially if using your Personal ID for meetings.
-Please request your students not to share this information either.
+Please request your students not share this information either.
 (Note: Sharing of a Zoom meeting without permission is prohibited and violates the Lion's Code.)

 Starting Monday, March 30, external participants and LMU/LLS participants who do not have an LMU Zoom account will be placed in a waiting room first.
 The host has to admit participants to the meeting.